Bassam-Jawish/Calculator-App/README.md

 - Performing basic mathematical calculations such as addition, subtraction, multiplication, and division.

-- Includeing more advanced features such as scientific calculations.
+- Including more advanced features such as scientific calculations.

 - Adding numbers up to 50 digits.